 Furthermore, users should also disable third-party cookies in their browsers via the Settings menu.
 This will stop third-party advertisers and behavioral tracking cookies making their way onto your system to begin with.
 There are also some excellent extensions that can help you take of this too:

-- Self-Destructing Cookies has been a privacy mainstay for years now.
+- Self-Destructing Cookies [No Longer Available] has been a privacy mainstay for years now.
 It gets rid of a websites cookies and LocalStorage as soon as you close a tab.
 Useful and important cookies can be easily whitelisted.
 Self-Destructing Cookies is available for Firefox.

 - Cookie AutoDelete performs the same set of tasks for Chrome users.